-While researchers insist that we are still months - even years - away from finding a cure, the start of clinical trials signals the beginning of the end for the deadly disease.
+While research sites insist that we are still months - even years - away from finding a cure, the start of clinical trials signals the beginning of the end for the deadly disease.

 Where do we go from here?

-It was released on Tuesday, February 4, 2020 that researchers have applied for a local patent on Remdesivir, suggesting confidence in Gilead Sciences’ prototype drug.
-Speculation around the move made by the Wuhan Institute of Virology argues that such a license would be in Chinese interest when bargaining with the US company, if trials were deemed successful and the drug ready for mass distribution.
+It was released on Tuesday the 4th of February that research sites have applied for a local patent on Remdesivir, suggesting confidence in Gilead Sciences’ prototype drug.
+Speculation around the move made by the Wuhan Institute of Virology argues that such a license would be in Chinese interest when bargaining with the US company, if the clinical trials were deemed successful and the drug ready for mass distribution.

 Again, while these are still early days, the buzz around the antiviral drug is overwhelmingly positive.
-If the results of the trials are anything like speculation suggests, we should have more than just hope and antibiotics in fighting infectious diseases now and in the future.
+If the results of the clinical studies are anything like speculation suggests, we should have more than just hope and antibiotics in fighting infectious diseases now and in the future.